Michael Mendoza: Professional career

-Mendoza spent time with the Oakland Raiders during training camp in 1985 after passing up an offer to play for the Denver Gold of the USFL.
+Mendoza spent time with the Los Angeles Raiders during training camp in 1985 after passing up an offer to play for the Denver Gold of the USFL.
 However, he was released before appearing in any preseason games.

 Mendoza was a member of the Ottawa Rough Riders for a week before being released by the team on May 20, 1986.

 Mendoza signed with the Los Angeles Cobras on June 9, 1988.
 He was placed on the team's taxi squad for his first game as a member of the Cobras on June 10 against the Detroit Drive.
 He was promoted to the active roster on June 23, 1988.
 Mendoza passed for 269 yards and four touchdowns in relief of starting quarterback Matt Stevens in a 37–37 tie against the Chicago Bruisers on July 14, 1988.
 Michael threw a 15-yard touchdown to Joe Kelly with 11 seconds left in regulation to tie the game.
 The Cobras' Nick Mike-Mayer then missed a 31-yard field goal with 46 seconds remaining in overtime.
 Mendoza appeared in the 1989 movie Kinjite: Forbidden Subjects as the movie contains a scene that is filmed during a live game between the Cobras and Bruisers.
 His name is audibly mentioned by the game's public address announcer.
 Michael worked as a loan representative prior to signing with the Cobras.